Valerian Wellesley, 8th Duke of Wellington

-Brigadier Arthur Valerian Wellesley, 8th Duke of Wellington (2 July 1915 – 31 December 2014), styled Marquess of Douro between 1943 and 1972, was a senior British peer and a brigadier in the British Army.
+Brigadier Arthur Valerian Wellesley, 8th Duke of Wellington (2 July 1915 – 31 December 2014), styled Marquess of Douro between 1943 and 1972, was a British peer and army officer.
 His main residence was Stratfield Saye House in Hampshire.

 He was a member of the House of Lords from 1972 until 1999, losing his seat by the House of Lords Act.

 Background and education

 Wellington was born in Rome, Italy, on 2 July 1915, the son of Lord Gerald Wellesley, future 7th Duke of Wellington, by his wife Dorothy Violet (née Ashton), daughter of Robert Ashton.
 He had one younger sister, the socialite Lady Elizabeth Clyde, whose son is the actor and musician Jeremy Clyde.

 At the time of Wellington's birth, his father Gerald was the third son of the 4th Duke of Wellington, with little prospect of succeeding to the family's estates and titles.
 Wellington was 28 when his first cousin Henry, the 6th Duke, was killed in action aged 31 while serving in Italy during the Second World War.
 Wellington's father then became the 7th Duke, and Wellington himself came to be known by the courtesy title Marquess of Douro.
 He was thus named between 1943 and 1972, when he became 8th Duke upon the death of his father.

 Wellington attended Eton before going up to New College, Oxford.